 CRC 3-36 sprays on easily and soaks into everything, and if allowed to dry, will give good long-term protection, as in years.
 It’s especially good for saw blades because it gets deep into the teeth.
 But you don’t want to apply it to anything even a little wet with water because paraffin may seal it in promoting rust.
 Ergo, Corrosion Block first.

-There are many rust-prevention products on the market, so I am not suggesting CRC3-36 is the best, only the one I prefer, partly because O Mistress of the Blue Horizons doesn’t object to the smell too strongly if it wafts into her holy chambers from the workshop.
-If I use Corrosion-X, however, she bars the door with a broom, bayonet fixed, and makes me strip off my stinky clothes before she’ll let me back into the house.
+There are many rust-prevention products on the market, so I am not suggesting CRC3-36 is the best, only the one I prefer, partly because The Mistress of the Blue Horizons doesn’t object to the smell too strongly if it wafts into her holy chambers from the workshop.
+If I use Corrosion-X, however, she bars the door with her trusty broom, bayonet fixed and leveled at my genital area, and makes me strip off my stinky clothes before she’ll let me back into the house.
 My love is a gentle flower!
+With sharp knives!
 But I digress.

-This system works fine for short-term, and even for long-term storage if I wrap the tool in newspaper or plastic to protect the coating.
+This system works fine for short-term purposes, and even for long-term storage if I wrap the tool in newspaper or plastic to protect the coating.

 When sharpening in the field, or if I will be using the tool right away, I don’t bother with spray products, but just strop the blade on a clean cloth or the palm of my hand to generate friction heat, apply some oil from my oilpot, and call it good.